Introduction

 Compression is essential for controlling the dynamic range of your tracks.
 It helps to smooth out volume inconsistencies and adds punch and sustain to your sounds.
 Understand the different types of compressors (VCA, FET, Optical) and their characteristics.

-For vocals, use a slower attack to let the initial transients pass through, and a faster release to maintain energy.
+For lead vocals, use a slower attack to let the initial transients pass through, and a faster release to maintain energy.
 For drums, use a faster attack to control peaks and add punch.

 Compression Tips: